Andiewitz/meshwork-studiov2/docs/ENGINE.md

 The canvas is the heart of Meshwork Studio.
 It's where users visually design system architectures by dragging infrastructure components (servers, databases, VPCs, Kubernetes pods) onto an infinite 2D workspace and connecting them with edges.

-Under the hood, this is powered by three layers working together:
+Under the hood, this is powered by **four layers** working together:

 ```
 ┌──────────────────────────────────────────────────────────────┐